 - Disabled Widow’s/Widower’s Benefits

 - Family Benefits for a Disabled Worker

 An Overview of the National Social Security Program

 Presently, about 65.7 million people collect some form of Social Security benefit.
-Fifty-seven and one-half million people receive regular retirement benefits.
-Security Disability Income known as SSDI is paid to an additional 8.8 million people.
-Social Security Benefits and Supplemental Social Security Income are paid to an additional 2.7 million people.
+Fifty-seven Presently, about 67 million people collect some form of Social Security benefit.
+Sixty-two mil- lion people receive regular retirement benefits.
+Security Disability Income known as SSDI is paid to an additional 8 million people.
 Social Security originated as a retirement program.
 However, today’s Social Security system provides much more.
 Persons other than retirees receiving benefits are the disabled, spouses and dependents of persons who receive Social Security, widows, widowers and children of deceased workers.
 Thus, depending on the circumstances, a person may be eligible for Social Security at any age.

 The contributions from the Social Security tax presently paid by in excess of 168 million employees are sufficient at this time to pay the benefits received by the retired and disabled workers and still create a reserve.
 However, several years ago, Congress recognized that the pay-as-you-go Social Security system will be insufficient in future years to fund the increased demand for benefits brought about by the increasing number of retired workers.

-The legislation increases “Full retirement age” for workers born in 1943 or later.
+The legislation increased “Full retirement age” for workers born in 1943 or later from age 65.
 Full retirement age now caps at age 67 for workers born after 1959.
-Thus, baby boomers will have to wait longer to receive their regular old-age Social Security benefits.
+Thus, baby boomers had to wait longer to receive their regular old-age Social Security benefits.

 |Year of Birth||Full Retirement Age|